Bayesian Online Natural Gradient (BONG): Experiments

 For methods that require a learning rate (i.e., all methods except \bong), we optimize it wrt mid-way or final performance on a holdout validation set, using Bayesian optimization on \NLL.
 All methods require specifying the prior belief state, $p(\vtheta_0)=\gauss(\vmu_0, \vSigma_0=\sigma_0^2 \vI)$.
 We optimize over $\sigma_0^2$ and sample $\vmu_0$ from a standard NN initializer.
-As Hessian approximations, we use \efmc with $\nsample=100$ samples and \hesslin.
+As Hessian approximations, we use \efmc with $\nsample=100$ samples, as well as the deterministic approximations \hesslin and \eflin.
 (In the appendix, we also study \hessmc but find that it works very poorly, even with $\nsample=1000$.)

 \eat{ We use $\niter=10$ iterations per step for the iterative methods (i.e., \blr, \bbb).
 (In \cref{sec:iter} we show that \blr performance deteriorates significantly when using $\niter=1$, whereas \bbb is robust to this parameter.) }